 Living in Bali means finding good food will never be an issue.

-Indian, Japanese, Chinese, Korean, Western, vegan, vegetarian; they aren’t just affordable but delicious too.
+Whether you crave Indian, Japanese, Chinese, Korean, Western, vegan, or vegetarian; they aren’t just affordable but delicious too.

 There are small eateries as well as expensive restaurants.